Category

 • Industrial Revolution and Imperialism (18th – 19th Century): The Industrial Revolution led to advancements in manufacturing and transportation, enabling companies to expand their reach.
 European colonial powers established plantations and resource extraction operations in their colonies, giving rise to MNC-like structures that operated across borders.

 • Post-World War II Expansion (Mid-20th Century): After World War II, there was a surge in universal exchange and venture.
 The revamping of Europe and Japan beneath the Marshall Arrange made openings for American companies to contribute abroad.
-This time saw the development of advanced MNCs like IBM, Coca-Cola, and Common Engines, which extended their operations all inclusive.
+This time saw the development of advanced MNCs like, Coca-Cola, and Common Engines, which extended their operations all inclusive.

 • Globalization and Technological Advances (Late 20th Century – Present):The last mentioned half of the 20th century seen quick globalization driven by headways in communication, transportation, and innovation.
 MNCs begun setting up generation offices, auxiliaries, and joint wanders in different nations to tap into unused markets and assets.
 The oil emergency of the 1970s highlighted the defenselessness of depending on a single source of vitality, encourage empowering expansion.